 Legacy Campus – Human Resource Building, HRB 64

-The Counseling Center enhances the academic mission of the university by providing supportive services for students and employees.
-Confidential counseling is provided to address the personal concerns of students and employees in a safe and private environment.
+The Counseling Center enhances the academic mission of the university by providing supportive services for students.
+Confidential counseling is provided to address the personal concerns of students in a safe and private environment.
 The Center facilitates the academic progress of students by providing counseling and outreach programming that address issues of concern to students including stress and time management, depression, substance abuse, conflict resolution, communication skills and relationship concerns.
 The Counseling Center staff helps students build confidence, gain insight, and make changes to assist them in being successful as students and in their personal lives.

 Director: Stacey Gilmore